adrianacuna/ClaseBigData/README.md

 ```

 ###### b) What is the percentage of the time that the column "High" was greater tan $500?

+Same as exercise 11a, just modify the condition  using the high column and do the operation to calculate the percent: 1.0/ df.count()*100

 ```sh
 df.filter($"High" > 500).count()* 1.0/ df.count()*100